Professor Sally Faulkner

 Selected Speaking Engagements

-From 2000 I have spoken on over 30 occasions as key-note speaker, invited speaker or conference participant at events in Britain, Ireland, Spain, Belgium and Germany.
+From 2000 I have spoken on over 30 occasions as key-note speaker, invited speaker or conference participant at events in the UK and internationally.
 Selected speaking engagements include:

 Key-note Lecture, 'Cuestiones de cinefilia y cine de mujeres en Gary Cooper, que estás en los cielos de Pilar Miró (1980)',¿Una luna de miel entre un cine y su público?.
 Culturas cinematográficas en transición 1970-1990, Department of Geography and History, Complutense University, Madrid, Spain, November 2019.